stepleton/NeoWidEx/MANUAL.md

 stored in the existing spare table.
 This information can be recovered from the [DRIVE INFO](#drive-info) option.

+Prior to confirming whether you really wish to reinitialise the spare tables, NeoWidEx displays the sequence of command bytes it will issue to the Widget, allowing you to confirm them against the command specification in the ERS document.

 :warning: `Initialize_SpareTable` does not remove any other spare tables that might be present on the Widget---a condition that can occur if the Widget decides that one of the default spare table locations should itself be spared to another spare block.
 After the command executes, the default locations will be overwritten, but the "spared" spare table will still linger on disk---and because it has a larger serial number, the Widget will still consider it authoritative whenever it reloads the spare table.

 #### FORMAT TRACK

 NeoWidEx issues the `Format_Track` command with user-provided offset and interleave parameters.
 This command does not format the entire disk but only the track that is currently underneath the heads, and only the head that was designated by the last seek.
+For a full drive format, use the [FORMAT](#format) utility.

+Prior to confirming whether you really wish to format the track, NeoWidEx displays the sequence of command bytes it will issue to the Widget, allowing you to confirm them against the command specification in the ERS document.

 :warning: Using the [SEEK](#seek) and [AUTOOFFSET](#autooffset) menu options immediately prior to FORMAT TRACK helps ensure that the formatting signal is